-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Animal Life Cycles How is your life like an alligator's life?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Animal Life Cycles How is your life like an alligator's life?
 Students create models of several different animal life cycles and compare them to one another.
 They use these models to discover the pattern that all animals are born, grow, can have babies, and eventually die.
-3.LS1.B.1 Develop a model to compare and contrast observations on the life cycle of different plants and animals.
+3.1.3.A.
+Develop models to describe that organisms have unique and diverse life cycles but all have in common birth, growth, reproduction, and death.
 Lesson 2 Environmental Change & Engineering What's the best way to get rid of mosquitoes?
 Students obtain and evaluate information about mosquitoes from different sources.
 They analyze and interpret information about the mosquito life cycle to reduce the number of mosquitoes that live in a certain area.
-3.LS3.D.1 Make a claim about the merit of a solution to a problem caused when the environment changes and the types of plants and animals that live there may change.
-3.ETS1.A.1 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.
+3.1.3.H.
+Make a claim supported by evidence about the merit of a solution to a problem caused when the environment changes and the types of plants and animals that live there may change.
 Lesson 3 Pollination & Plant Reproduction Why do plants grow flowers?
 Students model the structure and function of flower parts that are responsible for creating seeds.
-3.LS1.B.1 Develop a model to compare and contrast observations on the life cycle of different plants and animals.
+3.1.3.A.
+Develop models to describe that organisms have unique and diverse life cycles but all have in common birth, growth, reproduction, and death.
 Lesson 4 Fruit, Seeds, & Plant Reproduction Why do plants give us fruit?
 Students explore the function of fruits in plants and practice classification.
-3.LS1.B.1 Develop a model to compare and contrast observations on the life cycle of different plants and animals.
+3.1.3.A.
+Develop models to describe that organisms have unique and diverse life cycles but all have in common birth, growth, reproduction, and death.
 Lesson 5 Plant Life Cycles Why are there so many different kinds of flowers?
 Students play a game that models the stages of the plant life cycle.
 After playing the game students use the model to show how changes to one part of the life cycle affect all other stages.
-3.LS1.B.1 Develop a model to compare and contrast observations on the life cycle of different plants and animals.
+3.1.3.A.
+Develop models to describe that organisms have unique and diverse life cycles but all have in common birth, growth, reproduction, and death.